Skip to main content

 Nikon and Canon Portrait lenses

-A portrait can be taken on any focal length you like, but traditionally and typically the ideal range sits between 85mm – 105mm on a full frame SLR (and 50mm on DX).
+A portrait can be taken on any focal length you like, but traditionally and typically, the ideal range sits between 85mm – 105mm on a full frame SLR (and 50mm on DX).
 A wide-angle lens will accentuate extremities such as noses and ears, giving increasing “barrel distortion” as the angles get wider and wider.
-Its not necessarily an unacceptable thing to do, but it is gimmicky and even comical in its effect.
-The 85mm to 105mm range is popular as it will flatten the features nicely, but also yield a shallow depth of field due to the longer focal length.
+It’s not necessarily an unacceptable thing to do, but it is gimmicky and even comical in its effect.
+The 85mm to 105mm range is popular as it will flatten the features nicely but also yield a shallow depth of field due to the longer focal length.
 Importantly, however, the photographer is still close enough to the subject to communicate verbally.

-Longer focal lengths still can yield beautiful results with stunning “bokeh”, or very soft backgrounds, but at 200mm the communication starts to break down which may or may not be an issue.
-If one is working in a small studio then you may have the added problem of simply running out of space.
+Longer focal lengths still can yield beautiful results with stunning “bokeh”, or very soft backgrounds, but at 200mm, the communication starts to break down, which may or may not be an issue.
+If one is working in a small studio, then you may have the added problem of simply running out of space.

-Working with wider apertures and longer focal lengths WHEN USED AT THE SAME LENS TO SUBJECT DISTANCE will yield shallower depths of field.
+Working with wider apertures and longer focal lengths WHEN USED AT THE SAME LENS TO SUBJECT DISTANCE will yield shallower depths of the field.

 N.B.
 A telephoto lens is often understood to be a long focal length.
 This is not true.
 A telephoto lens is simply a lens whose effective focal length is longer than the actual physical length of the lens due to a special “telephoto” grouping of the glass elements within that lens.
 Clever stuff!